antmendoza/temporal_java_workshop/src/main/java/io/temporal/exercise/README.md

 - retrieve the list of items available in the catalog
 - add/remote an item to the shopping car
 - retrieve the list of items added to the car
-- when the "user" chick "finish", sent and email with the list of purchased items
+- when the "user" click "finish"
+  - sent and email to the user with the list of purchased items
+  -

 ## food delivery